 When most people think about workers’ compensation, they think of accidents—sudden, unexpected events like falls, crashes, or explosions.
-However, injuries and chronic pain from repetitive motion can be very serious as well, and those who sustain these injuries at work deserve compensation.
+However, repetitive stress injuries can be life-altering as well, and those who sustain these injuries at work deserve compensation too.

-If years of stress from typing in an office, jackhammering on construction sites, or any other repetitive motion have resulted in an injury, please visit a doctor to see if you have carpal tunnel syndrome.
-Let your boss know what you’re going through.
-Then, reach out to a workers’ compensation attorney to discuss your potential legal claim.
+Work activities like typing in an office, jackhammering on construction sites, or any other repetitive motion have resulted in carpal tunnel syndrome, start by letting your bosses know what you’re going through.
+Then, reach out to a workers’ compensation attorney to discuss your injury claim.

 What Is Carpal Tunnel Syndrome?

-According to the Mayo Clinic, “carpal tunnel syndrome is a condition that causes numbness, tingling, and other symptoms in the hand and arm.
-Carpal tunnel syndrome is caused by a compressed nerve in the carpal tunnel, a narrow passageway on the palm side of your wrist.”
+Carpal tunnel syndrome, a repetitive motion injury caused by a compressed nerve in a narrow passageway on the palm side of your wrist, is a condition that causes numbness, tingling, and other symptoms in the hand and arm.
 The pain and irritation associated with CTS are specifically due to pressure on the median nerve from the transverse carpal ligament.

 Symptoms of carpal tunnel syndrome often include: